 - Vacuum and reanalyze all databases.

 - If you created a postgres Windows account above, remove it.

-The new Postgres install’s postgres database account (not the Windows account) will now have the same password as in the old Postgres install.
+The new Postgres instance’s postgres database account (database account, not the Windows account you already deleted) will have the same password as the old Postgres instance.